 RATHER THAN LATER WITH ARTWORK THAT IS DAMAGED

 Disaster Response and Recovery Services for

 Oliver Brothers works with insurance companies and claims adjusters, providing all necessary services to properly evaluate, conserve, and restore works of art that have been damaged.
-Call us to insure that damaged artwork is properly handled after it has experienced water, smoke or fire damage.
+Call us to ensure that damaged artwork is properly handled after it has experienced water, smoke or fire damage.
 Improper handling of damaged artwork can lead to further, sometimes irreparable, damage and increased costs.

-We provide expert evaluation and analysis of damaged artwork to insure that only the necessary restoration services are being provided.
+We provide expert evaluation and analysis of damaged artwork to ensure that only the necessary restoration services are being provided.
 In addition to being the experts for disaster recovery art conservation, once the scope of the loss has been determined, Oliver Brothers can provide all necessary restoration services to return the artwork to its pre-loss condition.